 Click Here to ask MK a specific question!

-Our recently retired Phillies Baseball Scout has worked professionally for the Philadelphia Phillies Baseball Organization for over 40 years - scouting high school, collegiate and university baseball prospects.
-Coach Bacon knows what it takes for young players to succeed at every competitive level, which translates perfectly into our Academy.
-Coach Bacon came on board with us in 2016 to fuel his passion for teaching the mechanical and mental components, which are essential to the art of pitching.
-An RIT graduate, Warren was a collegiate All-American and pitched in the San Diego Padres organization.
+Coach Bacon worked professionally for the Philadelphia Phillies Baseball Organization for over 40 years- scouting high school, collegiate, and university baseball prospects.
+He realizes exactly what it takes for young players to succeed at every competitive level… from Modified, JR- Varsity, Varsity, and through their Collegiate/University development.
+Coach Bacon came on board with us in 2016 to fuel his passion for implementing the mechanical and mental components to the game of baseball.
+A 1968 RIT Graduate, he was a Collegiate Baseball All-American Pitcher and played in the San Diego Padres Organization, under the managerial tutelage of MLB legends Don Zimmer and Earl Weaver.

 Click Here to ask Warren a specific question!